Debt repayment options - a guide

 - think about renting out a spare room to a lodger

-- check whether your mortgage payments are covered by insurance
+- check if your mortgage payments are covered by insurance

 Consolidating your debts